 - History of blood clots or vein damage – can cause your veins to become damaged and weaken and increase your risk.

 - Sitting or standing for long periods – staying in one position for long periods causes the veins in your legs to work harder and become damaged, increasing your risk.

 People who have spider veins and a health condition that affects the circulatory system are at a higher risk of developing vein-related complications.
 For example, a person with spider veins and diabetes may be more likely to have a deep vein thrombosis (DVT).

 Many generalist surgeons offer spider vein treatments.
-However, only a specialist venous consultant surgeon has the training, knowledge and skills to:
+However, only specialist venous consultant surgeons (like the ones we have in the Premier Veins team) have the training, knowledge and skills to:

-Devise the most suitable treatment plan for long-term results
+- Devise the most suitable treatment plan for long-term results; and

 The first step in spider vein treatment is a proper assessment of the leg veins and a diagnosis of any underlying conditions.
 This process involves:

-A consultation – in which the consultant will ask you about your medical history and your treatment aims.
+- A consultation – in which the consultant will ask you about your medical history and your treatment aims; and

 Allowing your consultant to diagnose any underlying vein issues, including varicose veins, leads to more straightforward treatment.
 If left untreated, varicose veins can cause pain and other more severe symptoms.